 • Former location of Wilshire Boulevard Christian Church, 634 Normandie Ave., Los Angeles

-Built in 1927 with funding by C.C.
+Completed in 1927 with funding by C.C.
 Chapman, the building also housed the college before a campus was built.
 In its heyday, the Romanesque-style structure with Byzantine influences was considered the Disciples Cathedral of Southern California.

 • Robert F. Kennedy Community Schools, 701 S. Catalina St., Los Angeles